LostArtefacts/TRX/CONTRIBUTING.md

 This project uses [pre-commit](https://pre-commit.com/) to make sure the code is formatted the right way.
 This tool has additional external dependencies:
-`clang-format` for automatic code formatting and `include-what-you-use` to remove unused `#include`s.
+`clang-format` for automatic code formatting.
 To install pre-commit:

 ```
 python3 -m pip install --user pre-commit